We all know we could simply buy an ETF or mutual fund and get the market-average return of about 8% per year.

 For the coding-oriented trader, thinkorswim also allows traders to create their own analysis tools by using a built-in programming language called thinkScript.

-For aspiring day traders, thinkorswim also has a “paperMoney” feature that allows you to practice your trading on real charts with a fake account.
+For aspiring day traders, thinkorswim also has a “paperMoney” feature that allows you to practice your trading strategies on real charts without using real money.

 Although it’s long been just a desktop stock program, there is also a web-based version and you can take it mobile as its the best stock analysis app.

-Plus, it perfectly integrates with TD Ameritrade brokerage accounts, allowing you to buy and sell from inside the program.
+Plus, it perfectly integrates with Schwab brokerage accounts and trading platform, allowing you to buy and sell from inside the program.

 Anybody can download the thinkorswim app or use the web-based version at no cost.